apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/quick_start/run_kubeblocks_on_a_playground.md

 ```

 Besides accessing a cluster by `IP:PORT` in `Endpoints`, you can also use [the DNS service of Kubernetes](https://kubernetes.io/docs/concepts/services-networking/service/#dns) for service discovery.
 The format of DNS access is `${service_name}.${namespace}:${port}`.
 For example, run the command below and the results show that there are two services in this database cluster.
 The namespace of Kubernetes is `default`.
-Then this database can be accessed via `mysqlcluster.default:3306` and `mycluster2-ac-mysql-headless.default:3306`.
+Then this database can be accessed via `mysql-cluster.default:3306` and `mysql-cluster-ac-mysql-headless.default:3306`.
 ```
-$ kubectl get service | grep mycluster
+$ kubectl get service | grep mysql-cluster

 NAME                              CLUSTER-IP      EXTERNAL-IP   PORT(S)
-mycluster2-ac-mysql-headless   None            <none>        3306/TCP,13306/TCP,9104/TCP,3501/TCP
-mycluster2-ac-mysql            10.43.206.161   <none>        3306/TCP
+mysql-cluster-ac-mysql-headless   None            <none>        3306/TCP,13306/TCP,9104/TCP,3501/TCP mysql-cluster-ac-mysql            10.43.206.161   <none>        3306/TCP
 ```

 #### Delete an ApeCloud MySQL Paxos group

 Run the command below to delete a specified database cluster.
 For example,
 ```
-$ kbcli cluster delete mycluster2
+$ kbcli cluster delete mysql-cluster

-Please enter the name again(separate with commas when more than one): mycluster2 Cluster mycluster2 deleted
+Please enter the name again(separate with commas when more than one): mysql-cluster Cluster mysql-cluster deleted
 ```

 ### Observability

 KubeBlocks has complete observability capabilities.
-This section demonstrates the monitoring function of KubeBlocks.<br>
+This section demonstrates the monitoring function of KubeBlocks.

-***Steps:***<br>
+***Steps:***

 1. Run the command below to view the monitoring page to observe the service running status.
    ```
    $ kbcli dashboard open kubeblocks-grafana